ShivamSharma8168/CICD_Portfolio_Readme/Readme.md

 - AWS EC2 instance (Ubuntu)
 - Docker and DockerHub
 - Jenkins (installed locally on Windows)
+- ESlint for testing javascript code and potential issues.
 - Git (version control)
 - GitHub (as the source code repository)
 - LocalTunnel (to expose Jenkins to the internet for GitHub webhook)